gchrupala/peppa/README.md

 ## Run

-There is no command-line interface.
-You can run the training code by executing the function `pig.models.main`:
+There is a rudimentary command-line interface.
+You can run the training code by executing the function script `run.py`, and optionally passing in a configuration file.
 ```
-python -c 'import pig.models as m; m.main()'
+python run.py --config_file config.json
 ```